 09 of 13

 Here is another free farmhouse table plan that comes from Popular Mechanics.
-There aren't as many images in this plan as you'll see in the most of the others in this list, but there are lots of written instructions.
+There aren't as many images in this plan as you'll see in most of the others in this list, but there are lots of written instructions.

-Like most of these plans, a list of materials is shown before you start so you know exactly how many pieces of each item you'll need before beginning.
+As with most of these plans, a list of materials is shown before you start so you know exactly how many pieces of each item you'll need before beginning.

 10 of 13